 Due to the country’s weak national government, many rural communities are less likely to receive any governmental support, which leads to higher unemployment rates, but more importantly extreme poverty.
 At the same time as this, there are also several nature reserves and national parks within these rural areas of Swaziland, where many endangered species are given great care and is the focus of the nations preservation efforts, and they are more than welcoming to volunteers on a yearly basis.

-Volunteering in Swaziland
+Volunteering projects in Swaziland

 Voluntary work in Swaziland includes a wide range of different opportunities, so no matter if your interests lie in conservation, education, community development – there is an option that suits you.
 It is not about where you choose to volunteer as all voluntary work in Swaziland will provide individuals with a rewarding experience and the chance to impact other lives and also their own.